dwslab/kgreat/README.md

 ## How to Extend the Framework
-Contributions to the framework are highly welcome and we would appreciate pull requests for additional datasets, tasks, matchers, preprocessors, etc.!
+Contributions to the framework are highly welcome, and we appreciate pull requests for additional datasets, tasks, matchers, preprocessors, etc.!
 Here's how you can extend the framework:

 ### Add a Dataset